cfriedline/cfriedline.github.com/content/software-carpentry-at-upenn-redux.md

 It was great to meet and teach with David, and I learned a lot from watching him teach a subject in which he is an expert.
 I also enjoyed our conversations walking back to the hotel from campus.
-It would be a pleasure to teach with him again and I have absolutely no reservations in recommending him as an instructor for future bootcamps.
+It would be a pleasure to teach with him again, and I have absolutely no reservations in recommending him as an instructor for future bootcamps.

 In the future, I'll also make sure to do a better job to express the